 The New Hampshire Lottery was the first in the nation.
 It was approved through multiple votes.
 State Representative Larry Pickett pushed for it for a decade before finally succeeding in 1963.
 A sweepstakes bill that would pave the way for a state lottery was signed into law by Governor John King was signed into law on April 30 of that year.

-Unlike modern lotteries that are voted on statewide, New Hampshire’s law allowed for local jurisdictions to approve it or opt out of the legislation.
+Unlike modern lotteries that are voted on statewide, New Hampshire’s law allowed local jurisdictions to approve it or opt-out of the legislation.
 A total of 198 of the 211 state municipalities approved the bill.
 The first tickets were sold two days later.
-Early drawings were done by horserace before evolving into a more traditional for of lottery drawings.
+Early drawings were done by horserace before evolving into a more traditional form of lottery drawings.

 The state sets aside 26 percent of the gross gaming revenues.
 Retailers receive six percent, while 62 percent is returned on average as prizes.
 Lottery players must be at least 18 years of age.

 These days, the only racing action is off-track through mobile devices.
-TVG, TwinSpires and BetAmerica are among the companies that accept bets from New Hampshire residents.
+TVG and TwinSpires are among the companies that accept bets from New Hampshire residents.

 New Hampshire’s gambling law defines an illegal wager as one risking something of value on a future event not under one’s control.
 This loose definition allows for skill-based gaming wagers.
 This can range from a duplicate card game to an athletic skills competition.
 Wagering on luck-based outcomes becomes an illegal act unless the event is through the state lottery or charitable gaming.